lucee/lucee-docs/docs/03.reference/01.functions/monthshortasstring/function.md

 id: function-monthshortasstring
 related:
 categories:
+ - date
 ---

-Returns the string label for the given month in short format
+Returns the string label for the given month in short format.